SamBelkacem/Machine-Learning-Basics/README.md

 Welcome to this GitHub repository on Machine Learning Basics in Python!

+This repository includes these three essential components:

-First, we cover data preprocessing and analysis using NumPy and pandas, which involves cleaning and transforming raw data into a format suitable for analysis.
+  - Data preprocessing and analysis using NumPy and pandas, which involves cleaning and transforming raw data into a format suitable for analysis.

-Next, we cover data visualization with Matplotlib and Seaborn, which helps us to understand and explore data visually.
+  - Data visualization with Matplotlib and Seaborn, which helps us to understand and explore data visually.

-Finally, we cover machine learning with Scikit-learn, which involves various algorithms such as regression, classification, and clustering, along with techniques for model evaluation and selection.
+  - Machine learning with Scikit-learn, which involves various algorithms such as regression, classification, and clustering, along with techniques for model evaluation and selection.

 By the end, you'll have a solid understanding of the basics of machine learning in Python.
 Let's get started!